ECuiDev/obsidian-quiz-generator/README.md

 ## Coming Soon

 I'm actively working on bringing more features and improvements to Quiz Generator.
-Stay tuned for the following upcoming updates:
+Stay tuned for the following updates:

 ### Next Release